svaarala/duktape-wiki/DevelopmentSetup.md

     # to setup Emscripten fastcomp manually, see doc/emscripten-status.rst
     # for step-by-step instructions.

-    # Run Ecmascript and API testcases, and some other tests
+    # Run ECMAScript and API testcases, and some other tests
     $ make ecmatest
     $ make apitest
     $ make regfuzztest